Affirmative Informal (Tú) Commands

 Irregular Affirmative Tú Commands

-All verbs with irregular third-person singular forms in the present tense maintain that same irregularity in the affirmative informal command, except for the following eight verbs, which have a special irregular affirmative command form.
+All verbs with irregular third-person singular forms in the present tense maintain that same irregularity in the affirmative informal command, except for the following eight verbs, which have special irregular affirmative command forms.
+These ones are super-duper irregular.

 |Verb||Affirmative Tú Command Form|